 Heck, even when they did Mirror Universe episodes in which Kira’s evil, sexually aggressive and usually lesbian counterpart was bringing her milkshake to the yard she was typically covered head to toe in leather.
 If we were on the Holodeck, the characters might be allowed to loosen up, but still not shown in anything especially egregious as seen below:

 This is where it both did and did not change.
 Female characters had been wearing form-fitting outfits since Deanna Troi on Next Generation.
 So, technically Jeri Ryan’s Seven of Nine, who joined Voyager in the fourth season and was almost always covered head to toe, was no different.
-Yet before her the women looked like women whereas she typically looked like a comic book heroine, about which Jeri Ryan herself as even joked:
+Yet before her, the women looked like women whereas she typically looked like a comic book heroine, about which Jeri Ryan herself has even joked:

 Eventually, possibly because Jeri Ryan kept fainting from the effects of the hidden corset (at least I assume she did), they granted her a new, slightly less hip-hugging costume.

 The show mostly played the disconnect between her obvious attractiveness and lack of knowledge or interest in anything sexual for humor.
 The best examples come in the episodes “Revulsion” and “Someone to Watch Over Me.”
-In the former she notices a male crew member flirting with her and responds bluntly, and in the latter she has a “My Fair Lady”-esque lesson from the ship Doctor on how to date.
+In the former, she notices a male crew member flirting with her and responds bluntly, and in the latter, she has a “My Fair Lady”-esque lesson from the ship Doctor on how to date.
 The below clip comes from “Revulsion” and features about as bluntly and clinically-stated an invitation for sex (“copulation”) as you’ll ever hear [the funny starts at the 1:20 mark]:

 And in “Someone to Watch Over Me,” we get to see her on an actual date.
 Here, you can see that she is trying…and failing every step of the way: